 “There’s a lot of different things that impact where your site ranks in search.
 A lot of it has to do with how your site is built and a lot of it has to do with the links pointing at your website.”

 How?
 You can do that with Google.
 It has a lot of free tools, such as Google Search Console.
-There’s even some free, yet limited, versions of specialized software for you.
-Tools like SEO Moz or Moses SEO has a free version.
+There are even some free, yet limited, versions of specialized software for you.
+Tools like SEO Moz or Moses SEO have a free version.
 Paid software like SEMrush is another good one that you can use to learn about some of the common things to look for.
 Their reports can tell you the things that are related to your site that you have control over and that you need to change.
 A lot of it has to do with content organization and making sure that each page is targeting a specific keyword phrase & making sure that you have robust content for that particular topic.

 Tip: Google the keyword phrase you want to rank on and see what the top-ranking pages are there.
 Look at their content, and then try to make your content better than those pages.